 - Don’t remain stuck on a problem for a long time.
 It’s good that you are not giving up and trying hard to solve the problem, but your time is precious, you need to be careful of how long you can manage to stay on a problem.
 Sometimes asking the problem next day from the teacher is more easier than wasting all the time in trying to solve it.

-- Recognise where you get stuck.
+- Recognize where you get stuck.
 Be persistent.
 Don’t get frustrated by thinking like, “I just don’t understand it!”
 Concentration level needs to be higher when you don’t understand anything.
 Be motivated to achieve your goal.
 It helps in improving your concentration.

 We’re listening to students.